 Applicants should be aware that a visa does not guarantee entry into the United States.
 Legally, the visa specifies the period during which the bearer may apply at a port of entry to enter the United States.
 The Customs and Border Protection (CBP) officer at the port of entry authorizes the traveler’s admission to the United States and determines the period of authorized stay, not the consular officer.

 A person who receives a 10-year multiple entry visa has a 10 year period during which he or she may apply for admission to the U.S. It does not mean one can go to the U.S. and live there for 10 years.
-At the port of entry, a USCIS official may deny admission (which is equivalent of canceling the visa) to the holder of a valid visa if the traveler’s activities will not be compatible with the specified visa category, or the USCIS officer discovers some fraud with the traveler.
-Legally there are various grounds of exclusion such as certain diseases, previously being out-of-status, criminal history based on which the USCIS officer can deny the entry into the U.S. despite the fact that the person has a valid visa.
+At the port of entry, a USCIS official may deny admission (which is equivalent to canceling the visa) to the holder of a valid visa if the traveler’s activities will not be compatible with the specified visa category, or if the USCIS officer discovers some fraud with the traveler.
+Legally there are various grounds of exclusion such as certain diseases, previously being out-of-status, criminal history based on which the USCIS officer can deny entry into the U.S. despite the fact that the person has a valid visa.
 If a person contradicts a statement made at the Consulate, or if there is a discrepancy between the documents being submitted at the Port of Entry and the statements by the applicant, the immigration officer at a port of entry may return that person to his/her home country.

-More details about Admission into United States
+More details about Admission into United States.

 Visitors InsuranceGet Quotes

 For visitors, travel, student and other international travel medical insurance.Visit insubuy.com or call 1 (866) INSUBUY or +1 (972) 985-4400